HrithikSai007/Three-Level-Authentication-by-Hrithik-Sai/README.md

 # Three-Level-Authentication-by-Hrithik-Sai

+First Download: THREE_LOCK.rar all the content is in that make sure You read Readme file to get to know about the System and then contiune working on this Program this System uses java in Netbeans and for database it uses MYsql for connection we are using Xmapp.

 ABSTRACT:
 Three-level password authentication is a robust security mechanism designed to enhance access control and protect sensitive information.
 This authentication system involves three distinct layers